ivanpfalcao/druid-dataproc/README.md

 ### The firewal rules may be set by executing the command below.
 This command you will execute only once:

     bash set_firewall_rules.sh

+## Run commands on druid.

+### After startup your cluster you may run commands on it using CURL.
+You can find a lot of examples on [druid-curl](druid-curl/CURL.md) folder